 As one of the country’s leading pizza chains, Domino’s has established a great legacy throughout the years.
 But to stay ahead, it continuously experiments with new ways to improve their customers’ experience and one of these innovations is the Pizza Tracker.

-This app monitors your pizza’s “journey” from the time it’s prepared to the time it’s delivered.
+This app monitors your Dominos pizza “journey” from the time it’s prepared to the time it’s delivered.
 However, according to The Wall Street Journal (via Fox News), some individuals have suggested that the tracker might not be telling the truth.

 In 2017, issues with the Pizza Tracker app began to surface.
-Customers observed discrepancies between the tracker’s delivery times and the actual times, and even more concerning, it occasionally identified the wrong delivery person.
+Customers observed discrepancies between the tracker’s delivery times and the actual times during store hours, and even more concerning, it occasionally identified the wrong delivery person.
 Let’s find out the real truth about Domino’s Pizza Tracker in this post, shall we?

 What is Domino’s Pizza Tracker?